YESH: The Institute for Newish Jewish Professionals*

 We collaborate with Columbia School of Business to offer a 10-day program for CEOs and executive directors in the Jewish nonprofit sphere that draws on participant and faculty expertise and experience, and includes lectures, simulations, and peer discussions.
 The program covers strategic intuition, values-based leadership, shepherding change, mission-driven communication, financial management, and governance excellence.

-Through UJA’s Graduate Fellowship programs, graduate students and employees of UJA-Federation and our partner agencies can earn scholarships for their graduate degrees, attend educational and professional-development seminars, and develop strong relationships with people who share their commitment to a vibrant Jewish future.
+Every year, we select up to 30 graduate students who are pursuing careers within the Jewish nonprofit world for the UJA Graduate Fellowship program.
+Through this program, graduate students and employees of UJA-Federation and our partner agencies earn scholarships toward their graduate degrees.
+The fellowship enables recipients to attend educational and professional development seminars and develop strong relationships with people who share their commitment to a vibrant Jewish future.
 Fellowships are available to students enrolled in schools of social work, public administration, rabbinics, nonprofit management, Jewish education, or business, and who want to work in the Jewish community.
 Scholarship availability may vary based on merit and need.

 Hebrew Free Loan Society offers three different scholarship programs for undergraduate, graduate, and professional-education students, funded by UJA.